-4. Pack ear plugs – These are some of the best travel items that you can take with you.
+4. Pack earplugs – These are some of the best travel items that you can take with you.
 Crying babies, cars and parties can take away some much-needed hours of sleep if you let them.

 5. Enjoy the local life – In order to fully experience a country, you have to get to know the local culture.
 You may have tried Mexican food back home, but nothing beats the local Mexican food made with fresh local products.
-And please, don’t stick to pizza and burgers.
+And please, don't stick to pizza and burgers.
 Instead, try the food from street vendors and local restaurants.
-Also, don’t forget to talk with the locals.
+Also, don't forget to talk to the locals.
 They can give you some of the best tips on local deals and attractions, and those will definitely come in handy.

 Now that you know how to pack your bags like a pro and how to fully enjoy a foreign culture, there's only one obstacle that could stop you – your budget.
 But don't worry, as traveling on a budget is easier than it may seem.

 1. Get free accommodation – There are several services that match travelers with locals who are willing to let them stay for free, and probably the best-known platform for this is Couchsurfing.
 There are also platforms that encourage travelers to exchange homes, such as Stay4free.